Semi-classical analysis of piecewise quasi-polynomial functions and applications to geometric quantization: Geometric motivation

-Let $\gamma(X)$ be an equivariant differential form on $M$ depending smoothly on $X$ for $X$ in a neighborhood of $0 \in \t$, and suppose $\gamma(X)$ is equivariantly closed (for the differential $\d+2\pi \i\iota(X_M)$).
+Let $\gamma(X)$ be a closed $T$-equivariant differential form on $M$ depending smoothly on $X$ for $X$ in a neighborhood of $0 \in \t$, and such that the restriction of $\mu$ to the support of $\gamma(X)$ in $M$ is a proper map.
 Taking the Taylor expansion at $0 \in \t$, we replace $\gamma(X)$ with a formal power series in $X$ with coefficients in $\Omega(M)$.
 The terms of this series may be further rearranged into terms of homogeneous total degree (recall elements of $\Omega^p(M)$ have degree $p$, and $X$ has degree $2$).
 We let $\gamma_n(X)$ denote the homogeneous component of total degree $n$; it may be further decomposed into a finite sum